 How to capture sound

 The Norwegian Institute of Recorded Sound provides lectures in the history of sound recording.
-The main coordinator for the program is Per Dahl, who has developed a program where students will see, hear and try the old formats for audio recording and playback.
+The main coordinator for the program is Per Dahl and Patricio Portell, who has developed a program where students will see, hear and try the old formats for audio recording and playback.

 The visit starts with the students gathering in the auditorium at the Institute.
-Here, Per Dahl gives a simple introduction to sound recording history, with listening examples.
+Here, we will give a simple introduction to sound recording history, with listening examples.

-Students will also learn about the various "listening attitudes" and Dahl will illustrate the development of sound recording over the centuries through original playback equipment
+Students will also learn about the various "listening attitudes" and we will illustrate the development of sound recording over the centuries through original playback equipment

 The lesson can be linked to both the schools' work with technology, music, history and social studies.
 (How music has become a common property of our time.)